MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 During an emergency, you don't want a policy to potentially block your access in the case of a misconfiguration or to fix an issue.
 If you use Conditional Access, at least one emergency access account needs to be excluded from all Conditional Access policies.

 > [!NOTE]
-> Starting July 2024, Azure teams will begin rolling out additional tenant-level security measures to require multifactor authentication (MFA) for all users.
+> Starting July 2024, Azure teams will begin rolling out additional tenant-level security measures to require multifactor authentication (MFA) for all users signing in to the Azure portal, Microsoft Entra admin center, or Intune admin center.
 For more information, see [Planning for mandatory multifactor authentication for Azure and other admin portals](../authentication/concept-mandatory-multifactor-authentication.md).
 >
 > As already documented, use strong authentication for your emergency access accounts.
 We recommend updating these accounts to use FIDO2 or certificate-based authentication (when configured as MFA) instead of relying only on a long password.
 Both methods will satisfy the MFA requirements.